Palestine Order in Council

+Later developments

+In accordance with the Mandate for Palestine, the Order in Council prescribed that a representative body called the Legislative Council would be elected.
+Subject to the veto of the High Commissioner, it would have the power to pass ordinances and other regulations.
+An election was proclaimed for 1923, but it was boycotted by Arab Palestinians.
+In 1923, an amendment to the Order in Council rendered null and void the results of the election, and instead granted the High Commissioner the power to establish ordinances by proclamation.
+Another attempt to establish a Legislative Council in the 1930s was abandoned due to pressure from the Zionist organizations, who feared it would give too much power to the Arab majority.

 In the months before the British departure from Palestine, the 1922 Order in Council was supplemented by the Palestine Order in Council, 1948, which gave the High Commissioner power to "by Order make such provision as appears to him in his sole discretion to be expedient for the Government of Palestine until the withdrawal of His Majesty from the Government of Palestine, or in contemplation of or preparation for that withdrawal", subject only to the oversight of the British crown.
 This Order in Council was laid before Parliament on January 27, 1948 and came into effect on March 1, 1948.
 In Israel, most of its provisions were effectively replaced first by the Law and Administration Ordinance of 1948, then by the Transition Law of 1949, and eventually by the Basic Laws of Israel.

-Today, part of the constitution remains in effect in Israel and the Palestinian territories.
+Today, part of the order-in-council remains in effect in Israel and the Palestinian territories.

+Reception into Israeli law

+On 14 May 1948, the Provisional State Council declared that the laws of Mandatory Palestine would continue in force in the state of Israel other than several which limited Jewish immigration and land acquisition.
+This was codified by the Law and Administration Ordinance of 21 May 1948.